Skip to main content

 Azure DevOps Services vs Azure DevOps Server

-The server and the services were referred to as Team Foundation Server (TFS) and Visual Studio Team Services (VSTS), respectively.
+The server and services were called Team Foundation Server (TFS) and Visual Studio Team Services (VSTS).
 They offer environments compatible with Agile tools, continuous integration, and Git.
 First, let’s go through how they differ from one another:

 What are the Features of Azure DevOps?